 Read David Yamada's, insightful 10-year-summary of the U.S. legislative movement.

 The simplicity of our network of State Coordinators is that they are residents and voting constituents of their states, who convince their district Representatives and Senators about the merits of the Healthy Workplace Bill.
 They are volunteers who argue effectively for the bill's introduction and enactment into law.
 They mobilize ordinary folks to contact elected officials with their personal stories and pleas to support the bill.
 They are super volunteers!
 Some have established groups that meet in person.
 All have committed groups of identified supporters (we call them Citizen Lobbyists).

 All Coordinators begin each state's campaign with the same Healthy Workplace Bill language.
 We provide each volunteer with extensive information about being a coordinator, along with education and personalized lobbying materials.
 Coordinators then develop common educational materials and annually revise the nuanced talking points to persuade potential sponsors.
 We speak with a single, united (but locally active) voice.

 Without Coordinators, the movement would have ended years ago when the first bill was introduced in California.
-The fact that 21 states have introduced over 60 versions of the Healthy Workplace Bill since the start of our work is a testament to the passion, power, and commitment of the State Coordinator network.
+The fact that so many states have introduced the Healthy Workplace Bill since the start of our work is a testament to the passion, power, and commitment of the State Coordinator network.

 Coordinators are the foundation of the national Healthy Workplace Campaign.